Lakshmee-rajagopal/Airline-Passenger-Satisfaction-Analysis-Using-Machine-Learning/README.md

 * Target Variable: Satisfaction (Satisfied or Neutral/Dissatisfied)

 **GOAL OF THE PROJECT**

-The primary objective of this project is to build an efficient machine learning pipeline to predict airline customer satisfaction.
-The output will categorize passengers as either "Satisfied" or "Neutral or Dissatisfied."
-Performance will be evaluated using various metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
+**Objective:** The primary objective is to build a robust machine learning model that can accurately classify airline passengers' satisfaction levels as either "Satisfied" or "Neutral/Dissatisfied."

+**Target Output:** A binary classification output for passenger satisfaction.

+**Key Metrics:** The model will be evaluated using metrics such as Accuracy, Precision, Recall, F1 Score, and ROC-AUC.

 **TOOLS USED**